 Our state needs to support working families and a strong economy by investing in quality public education.

 The Fair Share Amendment would amend the Massachusetts Constitution to create an additional tax of four percentage points on annual income above one million dollars, so only those with the highest incomes would pay a little more.
-The new revenue generated by this tax could only be spent on quality public education, affordable public colleges and universities, and for repair and maintenance of roads, bridges, and public transportation.
+The new revenue generated by this tax would be directed at quality public education, affordable public colleges and universities, and for repair and maintenance of roads, bridges, and public transportation.

 To ensure that the tax continues to apply only to the highest income residents, who have the ability to pay more, the one million dollar threshold would be adjusted each year to reflect cost-of-living increases.